Azure/Azure-Sentinel/Solutions/1Password/README.md

 ## Implementation resources

 The 1Password Solution for Microsoft Sentinel is deployed from the Data Connector in sentinel.
 You must create the Data Connector in order to deploy the 1Password Solution.
-> Note: In the 1Password (Preview) solution the installation in done using an ARM (Azure Resource Manager) template.<br>Once the solution is GA (general available) it will be installed from the Microsoft Sentinel content hub.
+> Note: In the 1Password (Preview) Solution the installation in done using an ARM (Azure Resource Manager) template.<br>Once the Solution is in GA (general availability) it will be installed from the Microsoft Sentinel content hub.

 ## Post Deployment steps